embaldridge/grant-proposals/Postdoc-proposal.md

 ##Research objectives, methods, and significance
 <!--2) a statement of research objectives, methods, and significance-->

-Demonstrating the utility of using fully reproducible science with computational and ecoinformatics approaches to collaborate remotely.
+Demonstrating the utility of fully remote, reproducible scientific collaboration using computational and ecoinformatics approaches.

 Improve ability to collaborate with other ecologists by learning R (make tools that more ecologists can use).